asim-baral/content-based-movie-rs/Readme.md

 3. **Generate model files**
    - Open `Content_Based_Movie_Recommender.ipynb` in Jupyter Notebook or VS Code.
-   - Run all cells to process the data and generate the following files:
+   - Run all cells to process the data and generate the following files (Comment and Uncomment accordingly to generate different files):
      - `movies.pkl`
      - `similarityVector.pkl`
+     - `similarityVectorTFIDF.pkl`
-     - `similarityVector2.pkl`
+     - `similarityVectorTransformer.pkl`

 4. **Set up your TMDB API key**
    - Sign up at [TMDB](https://www.themoviedb.org/) and generate an API key.